Todd Dusosky

-Todd Dusosky (born May 12, 1976 in Anoka, Minnesota) is a retired American soccer forward who spent most of his career with indoor teams.
+Todd Dusosky (born May 12, 1976) is an American retired soccer forward who spent most of his career with indoor teams.
 He also played a handful of seasons in the USL A-League.

 Soccer

 Dusosky graduated from Anoka High School in 1994.
 After spending one year attending Viterbo College in La Crosse, Wisconsin, he turned professional.
 In 1995, he began his career with the Cleveland Crunch of the National Professional Soccer League.
 That season the Crunch won the league championship as Dusosky was named a second team All Star.
-He then began the 1996-1997 season in Cleveland, but on December 26, 1996, the Crunch sent Dusosky and several other players, to the Milwaukee Wave in exchange for Matt Knowles.
+He then began the 1996–1997 season in Cleveland, but on December 26, 1996, the Crunch sent Dusosky and several other players, to the Milwaukee Wave in exchange for Matt Knowles.
 During his years with the Wave, he played every winter indoor season with the team in addition to playing indoors or outdoors with other teams during the summer seasons.
 During his twelve years with Milwaukee, Dusosky has won four championships (1998, 2000, 2001, 2005), been named the 2005 MISL Finals MVP and the 2006 All Star Game MVP.
 He is also a three time MISL All Star.
-He has been plagued with injuries over the last few years, losing half of the 2004-2005 season and most of 2007-2008.
+He has been plagued with injuries over the last few years, losing half of the 2004–2005 season and most of 2007–2008.
 In 1997, Dunosky spent the summer with the Minnesota Thunder of the A-League.
 On May 29, 1998, he signed with the Lafayette SwampCats of the Eastern Indoor Soccer League.
 The Swamp Cats won the league title and Dusosky led the league in scoring.
 On March 20, 2000, he signed a two-year contract with the Milwaukee Rampage of the USL A-League.
 He spent that season with the Thunder, but did not return in 2001.
 In 2003, he signed with the Milwaukee Wave United an USL A-League affiliate of the Milwaukee Wave.
 United played two seasons before folding.